ulfsri/firepydaq/README.md

 - <a href="https://numpydoc.readthedocs.io/en/latest/format.html" target="_blank">Numpy docstrings style guide</a>
 - <a href="https://packaging.python.org/en/latest/" target="_blank">Python packaging guide</a>

-Additionally, support from ULFSRI for this project has been necessary to keep going.
+Additionally, support from [Fire Safety Research Institute](fsri.org), a part of [UL Research Institutes](ul.org) for this project has been necessary to keep going.